SamuelEarl/fanny-pack-ui-old/src/routes/components/modal/+page.svelte.md

 {/if}
 ```

-*NOTE: The footer is intended to contain buttons.
+*NOTE: The footer is designed to contain buttons.
 You can include as many footer buttons as you want as long as they fit the footer space without spilling over.*

 ---